Big Brand Sage Archetype Inspiration

 - Don’t be afraid of this all-visual platform!
 It may not feel natural to you, but it can be a great place to establish your expertise and knowledge.

 - Text-heavy graphics can work well for Sage brands.
 Show off what you know.

 Also, if you aren’t sure what your brand’s archetype is, take my brand personality quiz.
-Over 5,000 times entrepreneurs who are working to understand and define their brand have taken the BRANDALITY quiz.
+It’s been taken over 100,000 times by entrepreneurs who are working to understand and define their brand have taken the quiz.